Skip to main content Skip to accessibility

 A person must meet all the eligibility criteria.
 They must:

-• have been diagnosed with either:
+• have been diagnosed with a terminal illness

 • have decision-making capacity